SkygearIO/features/features/202-session-management/design.md

   tenant, the top-level domain must be included in Public Suffix List.

+## Extra Information Collection

+Optionally, developer can enable extra information collection at client side.
+If enabled, client SDK would collect extra information about user and send them to server in a cookie.
+This collection is on best-effort basis, and fields are not guaranteed to have values.

+This information would be associated with the session.
+Server would update the session with the information provided in cookie every request (erase if not present).

+Following information would be collected at the moment:
+- Device name

 ## API Key per Client

 Each app can support multiple clients, such as web client and mobile client.